-The MClinRes is run by a team of experts in clinical research drawn from a wide range of disciplines including nursing, midwifery, physiotherapy, occupational therapy, optometry, dietetics, social work and sociology, podiatry, paramedicine, medicine, health economics as well as representatives from patient and public support groups, the Peninsula Clinical Trials Unit, the Research Design Service and the National Institute for Health Research (NIHR) Collaboration for Leadership in Applied Health Research and Care.
+The MClinRes is run by a team of experts in clinical research drawn from a wide range of disciplines including nursing, midwifery, physiotherapy, occupational therapy, optometry, dietetics, social work and sociology, podiatry, paramedicine, medicine, health economics as well as representatives from patient and public support groups, the Peninsula Clinical Trials Unit, the Research Design Service and the National Institute for Health and Care Research (NIHR) Collaboration for Leadership in Applied Health Research and Care.
 Support and mentorship are available to facilitate you in your journey on the clinical academic career pathway.

 The programme will be delivered by blended learning, in one year full time or on a part time basis.
 It is a 180 credit course of which 160 credits are assigned to core modules (including 80 credits to the research dissertation) and 20 credits to an optional module.

 Face to face learning will include practical sessions (for example, in qualitative and quantitative data gathering and analysis), tutorials and case study scenarios (for example, research bids/service development and evaluations).

 Distance learning will include work-based learning, telephone tutorials, webinars, electronic discussion groups, Skype tutorials, interaction through the Moodle digital learning environment alongside self-directed learning.
 Podcasts and media materials such as video are used where appropriate.

 On completion of the MClinRes, you’ll be able to demonstrate skills in: